intelligentnode/Intelli/PIPREADME.md

 </p>

 Create chatbots and AI agent work flows.
-It allows to connect your data with multiple AI models like OpenAI, Gemini, and Mistral through a unified access layer.
+Intelli allows to connect your data with multiple AI models like OpenAI, Gemini, Anthropic, Stable Diffusion, or Mistral through a unified access layer.

 ```bash